salah-alstre/CertifyMe/README.md

 ## <a name="introduction">🤖 Introduction</a>

 Welcome to my portfolio website where I share my certifications, technical achievements, and projects.
-My journey in full-stack development has been guided by a passion for creating innovative solutions and solving real-world problems using modern technologies like **React.js**, **Next.js**, **Tailwind CSS**, **Vite**, and **chatbots**.
+My journey in full-stack development has been guided by a passion for creating innovative solutions and solving real-world problems using modern technologies like **React.js**, **Next.js**, **Tailwind CSS**, **Vite**,

 If you’re looking for inspiration or guidance, feel free to reach out via my contact links.